A phot of legs of racing horses, and scattered grass

 Horse face with black background

-During training and in competition, horses of all ages can suffer painful muscular-skeletal injuries, such as torn ligaments and tendons, dislocated joints and even fractured bones.
+During training and competition, horses of all ages can suffer painful muscular-skeletal injuries, such as torn ligaments and tendons, dislocated joints and even fractured bones.
+Some horses even drop dead from Exercise Associated Sudden Cardiac Death, with approximately half of these attributed to an irregular heartbeat.[5]

 Two race horses running track